Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 Lipoproteins transport cholesterol throughout the circulatory system and two types of lipoproteins can perform this function: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
 LDL is the “bad” cholesterol because it can accumulate in the artery walls and harden into plaque, increasing the risk of atherosclerosis and cardiovascular disease.
 HDL, on the other hand, is considered “good” since it aids in clearing the circulation of excess cholesterol and delivering it to the liver for processing.

 Too much bad (LDL) cholesterol in the blood causes high cholesterol.
-Among the many possible causes of this are:
+Among the many causes of this are:

 • An unhealthy diet that is high in saturated and trans fats